 Specialty groups within the IPBA allow members to share their knowledge and their passion within their specialty collecting field.
 It's a unique opportunity for like-minded specialty collectors, at last, to come together and focus on what they love.
 It's a venue for networking, developing new friendships and enhancing your collecting experience.

-The 2024 convention will be held in Newport, Rhode Island in April 2024.
 Please visit the IPBA website for more information at perfumebottles.org.

 ---------------------

 The IPBA began in 1988 with 18 members.
-Today the Association has almost 900 members from 19 countries.
+Today the Association has almost 500 members from 19 countries.
 The IPBA provides information about all aspects of perfume bottle and related vanity items including their uses, history and manufacture.
 They promote collecting of perfume bottles, compacts, powder boxes, purses and vanity items.

 Membership includes a quarterly full-color magazine -- The Perfume Bottle Quarterly, regular informative email updates, a lending library of over 250 books on bottles and related subjects, a youth membership -- IPBA Young Collectors -- for youngsters aged 7 to 18 years old.
 The Association's website includes a virtual museum with 24 categories of perfume related collectibles to scroll through and drool over!